RosalesJr/horned-beast/README.md

 - Actual time needed to complete: About 30 minutes

-## Feature 2: Allow users to vote for their favorite beasts
+### Feature 2: Allow users to vote for their favorite beasts

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 2 hours

 - Start time: 4:51